-Primarily, it provides a convenient way to earn interest on cash accounts and offers high liquidity on the Toronto Stock Exchange with an average of 556,054 units exchanging hands daily (as of August 4, 2023).
+Primarily, it provides a convenient way to earn interest on cash accounts and offers high liquidity on the Toronto Stock Exchange with a last 12-month average of 934,082 units exchanging hands daily (as of November 17, 2023).

 Investing in the ETF also offers the advantage of generating income through regular distributions, which can serve as a valuable source of passive income.